shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/mop6a.png" width="500"/> <br> <span style="color: gray"> Connor Leong </span> </p>

 Our second Assembly was today.
 We voted on the MOP t-shirt.
 There were 3 designs: one about a cross-section of a cube (which had nothing to do with the USAMO), one with the letters M,O,S,P in a grid, and one which had the words MOSP and YAY which looked like they were written with a computer mouse, and a graph symbolizing USAMO P2.
 I wanted the last one to win, but alas common sense prevailed and the first one won.
 <br><br>
+At 4PM we had the Citadel presentations and they gave us free dinner that was pretty good.
+First they interviewed Daniel Hu who works there (he wrote 2020 ELMO P4) about the company and other stuff.
+After that they had us play this big puzzle game about like art pieces or whatever.
+After that they gave us Citadel sweatshirts.
+YAY!!
+<br><br>
 Yesterday, I was able to get a sound sleep by wrapping a shirt around my eyes as an eye mask, and playing Max Richter “Sleep” on my earbuds.
 I think that I will do that for the rest of camp.
 Baba has also ordered an eye mask for me, which I will probably get tomorrow.